Nicholai518/SearchAlgorithmBenchmarks/README.md

 # SearchAlgorithmBenchmarks

 A GUI application implemented with JavaFX that helps evaluate the runtime performance of different searching algorithms.
-Performance is evaluated based on the amount of comparisons to required to to find a match.
+Performance is evaluated based on the amount of comparisons to required to find a match.

 ## Features